tlan16/node-typescript-application-template/README.md

 ## Overview
-This is a typescript seeder project.
+This is a typescript seed project.

 ## Tech stack
 1. typescript